SoftInstigate/restheart-website/docs/transactions.md

 ## Transactions

-Transactions are handled in sessions; one single transaction can be started per each sessions.
+Transactions are handled in sessions; per each session, one transaction at a time can be started.

 ### Transaction Status